The Living and the Lost is my first completed novel.

 He was a boy, once.
 And his parents loved him.

 He was a boy, once, in a Catholic school in Baltimore, standing at the end of a long hallway.
-At the other end, across miles of polished school tile floor, he sees the silhouette of the school’s principal, an enormous pear of a woman in nun’s habit, deliver a walloping to the backside of some nameless young fool caught out in bad behavior.
-The sun streaks through a window beyond them, illuminating the hallway in glare but for the black shape of the beating.
+At the other end, across miles of polished tile floor, he sees the silhouette of the school’s principal, an enormous pear of a woman in nun’s habit.
+She delivers a walloping to the backside of some nameless young fool caught out in bad behavior.
+The sun streaks through a window beyond them, illuminating the hallway in glare but for the black shapes of animated punishment.

 He was a boy, once, all grass stains and summer sweat, standing in his mother’s kitchen.
-He has a question: how can two things possibly ever touch when the distance between them is evidently endless?
-He holds his hand twelve inches above the the kitchen counter, then six inches, then three, then one-and-a-half, showing at each point another point half-way closer to contact; at each distance, a half-distance, forever.
+How do things touch? he asks her.
+He holds his hand twelve inches above the the kitchen counter, then six inches, then three, then one-and-a-half, showing at each point another point half-way closer to contact.
+No matter the distance, a half-distance, forever.
 Close always closer but never closed.

-“Outside with you,” his mother swishes him out the back door with a wafting hand and an Irish lilt.
+“Outside with you,” she says, and swishes him out the back door with a wafting hand and an Irish lilt.

 He was a boy, often.